BSd3v/dash-yada/README.md

 ---

 To get started, simply add the `Yada()` component to the app's layout.
-You will see the Yada icon, in the top right corner.
+You will see the Yada image, in the top right corner.
 On hover, it displays a default welcome message.

 ![yada-quickstart](https://github.com/BSd3v/dash-yada/assets/72614349/a9920d24-3c01-4a99-856e-e61ec419f44b)